What Programs Are Offered Online?

 - Apply for Financial Aid if needed

-- Make an appointment with a distance learning academic advisor
+- Make an appointment with a distance learning academic adviser: Find your Adviser

-(these advisors can work with students online or in person):
+(these advisers can work with students online or in person)

-- Register for classes - classes fill up so register early
+- Search Available Courses/Register for classes - online classes fill up quickly, so register early!

 Are you already admitted to Palm Beach State?
 Register for ELO1000, the free online orientation to the College's eLearning courses.